tinysheep007/GRE-Review/AWnotes.md

 - can we make a contradticdory judgement from the same fact?
 - can we provide example of a opposite fact?

+tempalte
+- intro
+1. hook
+2. shift to prompt
+3. thesis
+4. outline

+- body paragraph
+1. topic sentence: main idea of that paragraph
+2. example: NO PERSONAL EXAMPLE.
+3. development: explain how this idea connect back to thesis.
+Why it matters?

+- conclusion
+maybe we can add a counterpoint, but instantly shut down by supporting our own idea.
+1. explain how this issue is complex and there's no easy answer.
+2. wrap up

 ## Argument

+Before writing, we need to find
+1. conclusion
+2. evidence
+3. think of 3 or 2 unstated assumptions

+make sure to follow the directions.

+- intro
+1. rephrase main conclusion
+2. identify author's evidence
+3. thesis: follow direction of the question

+- body paragraph
+1. supporting idea: following directino of question format
+2. exmaple 1 (use maybe perhaps.
+Not to determine, leave room for hypothetical cases)
+3. exmaple 2
+4. effects of the conclusion if proven true

+- conclusion
+1. statement as of now is flawed
+2. request more evidence
+3. statement of how evidence would help argument evalute more effectively